-Also child care leave benefits system that ensures 80% of net income to both fathers and mothers during the leave period up to six months will encourage men to engage more in childcare and household work.
-Furthermore, over five years from 2013, childcare facilities will be increased to accept further 500,000 children and reduce those who are waiting for vacancy at the facilities to zero.
-Moreover, a bill that incorporates the following three items was submitted to the present session of the Diet: firstly, measures to allow employees to take care leave in portions and exempt them from overtime work so that they will not have to quit their jobs for care; secondly, measures to encourage employers to implement more initiatives to prevent so-called "maternity harassment" and eliminate harm working environment due to pregnancy, childbirth and childcare leave; and thirdly, a system to allow also fixed-term contract workers to take childcare leave more easily.
-In addition, to help self-employed women become pregnant and give birth to children with ease of mind, Japan's national pension system will be reviewed to exempt Category I insured persons from the payment of insurance premiums for a certain period before, during and after childbirth.
+Also a child care leave benefits system that ensures 80% of net income to both fathers and mothers during the leave period up to six months will encourage men to engage more in childcare and household work.
+Furthermore, over five years from 2013, childcare facilities will be increased to accept a further 500,000 children and reduce those who are waiting for vacancies at such facilities to zero.
+Moreover, a bill that incorporates the following three items was submitted to the present session of the Diet: firstly, measures to allow employees to divide up their care leave to best suit their circumstances and exempt them from overtime work so that they will not have to quit their jobs due to obligations as a caregiver; secondly, measures to encourage employers to implement more initiatives to prevent so-called "maternity harassment" and promote a working environment that is more supportive of pregnancy, childbirth and childcare leave; and thirdly, a system to allow also fixed-term contract workers to take childcare leave more easily.
+In addition, to encourage self-employed women to become pregnant and give birth to children with a sense of mind, Japan's national pension system will be reviewed to exempt Category I insured persons from the payment of insurance premiums for a certain period before, during and after childbirth.
 Through these measures, the Japanese government will provide people with a better labor environment in which anyone can work while taking care of their children and other family members with peace of mind.